RevelDigital/split-package-download-tool/README.md

 # device-registration-monitoring-tool
 The script continuously monitors a Revel Digital account for new devices.
-When a new device is registered, the respectived tar package is downloaded, excluding the media content.
+When a new device is registered, the respective tar package is downloaded, excluding the media content.

 ## Installation